 If a place does need a bit of help, try some of these tips to enhance what little it may have;

 Don't be afraid to move the furniture about.
 If the shot you want means turning the sofa around or taking out altogether, ask the proprietor and do it.
 A little effort can make all the difference to a shot.
 Remember that when a person buys the house or moves in, the furniture will be different anyway.
 Experiment a little.

 Fold the towels and place them on the side of the bath.
 Fill the glasses next to the bed with water but try and remove "personal" items of the owners, such as slippers, spectacles or mugs with their name on.
 This all shows permanent possession and personal "markings" which won't help in making a sale.

-The potential buyer wants to see the property as theirs with their own possessions and ideas taking shape, so whilst it is good to have items all around; it is good practice to keep them as "neutral" as possible.
+The potential buyer wants to see the property as theirs with their own possessions and ideas taking shape.
+So whilst it is good to have items all around, it is good practice to keep them as "neutral" as possible.

 If the view to the outside is in the picture, add to it if necessary.
 Move a table or sun loungers into the view of your image.
 Remove the hosepipes.
 Put some glasses filled with orange juice on the table of the terrace.
 Shift the flowers about and make it look like a view that you would want yourself if you were buying the property.

 The property photography fixtures and fittings are almost as important to the end result as the property itself!

-All of this sounds like a lot of effort for just one picture, but once you become known for the effort you make (and your great rates), and the quality of your results, people will want to recommend you to others.
+All of this sounds like a lot of effort for just one picture.
+However, once you become known for the effort you make (and your great rates), and the quality of your results, people will want to recommend you to others.
 It has happened to me on a number of occasions and not just with property photography.
 Like I mentioned before, all sorts of job offers can come about directly from the effort you make here.